Quintana wins in St. Louis debut, Cardinals sweep DH vs Cubs - WHIZ News

 In the opener, St. Louis trailed 3-0 before rallying in the seventh against Marcus Stroman.
 Nolan Gorman and Paul Goldschmidt hit back-to-back homers before Arenado doubled and scored on Nootbaar’s flyball to center.

-“When it all clicks, we’re able to string together some quality at-bats,” St. Louis manager Oliver Marmol said.
+“When it all clicks, we’re able to string together some quality at-bats,” Marmol said.
 “Those guys there definitely made an adjustment on Stroman and made some really hard contact.
 Classic third time through the lineup.”

 Arenado and Paul DeJong walked with one out in the ninth against rookie Erich Uelmen (0-1).
 Nootbaar then drove in Arenado with a liner to right on a 2-2 pitch.

-“He’s taking some really professional at-bats,” Marmol said about Nootbaar.
+“He’s taking some really professional at-bats,” Marmol said of Nootbaar.
 “He’s making a lot of hard contact.
 He’s confident in what he’s doing right now.”

 Ryan Helsley (6-1) got three outs for the win.